 Any light pollution will cut down the number of meteors visible, so the best views are on the outskirts of towns and cities and away from artificial light.
 If you need to find your way around or look at a star map, then you should use a red flashlight to preserve your night vision.
 Remember, that you should allow 20 minutes for your eyes to adapt to the dark.

 Meteors in the Geminid shower are less well known than those at other times of year, probably because the weather in December can be less reliable.
 But those who brave the cold can be rewarded with a fine view.
 In comparison with other showers, Geminid meteors travel fairly slowly, at around 35 kilometres (22 miles) per second, are bright and have a yellowish hue, making them distinct and easy to spot.

-The Geminid meteor shower will peak at around 6pm GMT on 14 December with the greatest activity being spread over a period lasting a day or more.
+The Geminid meteor shower’s greatest activity will be spread over a period lasting a day or more.
 In recent years, the shower has also become more intense as the gravitational influence of Jupiter and Saturn shifted a denser debris stream to be closer to the Earth.